sassoftware/sas-container-recipes/addons/access-hadoop/README.md

 ```

 The files are added to the /hadoop directory.
 You will want to use
-the achadoop_internal.sas and dchadoop_internal.sas when testing.
+the achadoop.sas and dchadoop.sas when testing.

 # How to Use